pattinam/tile-server/README.md

 ```
 http://localhost:8000/tiles/:file/:z/:x/:y.mvt
 ```

-Where:
+where:

-:file is the name of the MBTiles file (without the .mbtiles extension).
+`:file` is the name of the MBTiles file (without the .mbtiles extension).
-:z, :x, :y are the zoom, tile X, and tile Y coordinates of the requested tile.
+`:z, :x, :y` are the zoom, tile X, and tile Y coordinates of the requested tile.

 Example: